 But too many people focus and worry about how they’ll be able to make good money when they only see small commissions.
 Fine, let’s debunk that right now:

-You may only see 4% earnings per sale but I see much more and I’ll show you:
+You may only see 3% earnings per sale from Amazon, but:

 More sales increase your earning percentage, all the way up to 15%.
 That $1.60 per sale can become a $6 per sale if it hits the 15%.
 What will determine that?
 Oh that’s right, your traffic!